riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 - select a colour for your background — _this can often simply be white or black_.
 - select a second accent colour — _use this one an additional 10% of the time_.

+_Read more about this: [60-30-10 Color Rule: How to Use It, and How to Break It](https://www.thespruce.com/timeless-color-rule-797859)._

 Using the colour scheme from above, this is how I decided to use the colours.

 `// todo: finalize these colours`